-Career/Life Planning
+COUN 110 Career/Life Planning

-A comprehensive course designed to assist students in obtaining the necessary skills and resources for effective career and life planning.
+A comprehensive course designed to assist students in obtaining the necessary skills and resources for effective career, educational, and life planning.
 Students will gain an understanding of their skills, values, interests and personality style based on a variety of assessments and learn how to apply them to career decision-making and goal setting.
-Students will also learn job search techniques and learn how to gather educational planning, occupational, and labor market information.
-CSU
+Students will also learn job search techniques and learn how to gather educational, occupational, and labor market information.
+This course has some similar content as COUN 90 (1 unit), but is more comprehensive in all areas and covers job hunting techniques.